Aashishsharma/Learnings/Docker + kubernetes/Docker.md

 -e MONGO_INITDB_ROOT_PASSWORD=password \
---name mongoDB \                               -- optional name to the container --net mongo-network \                 -- create this in the network (mongo-network) which we created above mongo                                 -- image name form which the container should be created
+--name mongoDB \                               -- optional name to the container --net mongo-network \                 -- create this in the network (mongo-network) which we created above mongodb123                                -- image name form which the container should be created
 ```

 ### Step 3.
 Similar to mongoDB container, create mongo-express container